Kamal 2: Proxy Changes

 • Automatic TLS via Let’s Encrypt

-• Host based routing
+• Host-based routing

 • Request and response buffering

-• Maximum requests and response sizes
+• Maximum request and response sizes

 And coming soon to Kamal: